Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 History of Introduction and SpreadTop of page

 X. vasicola pv. vasculorum causing leaf streak of maize was observed in South Africa over 70 years ago (Dyer, 1949).
 There were no reports of Xvv on maize in other countries prior to 2010, when symptoms were first observed in Argentina.
 The pathogen may have spread regionally before being officially documented in 2018, the same year it was reported in Brazil (Plazas et al., 2018; Leite et al., 2019).
-The pathogen was first observed in the USA in 2014 and has now been confirmed throughout major US maize-producing states including Nebraska, Minnesota, Colorado, Kansas, Oklahoma, Iowa, Illinois and South Dakota (Korus et al., 2017; Damicone et al., 2018; Byamukama, 2019; Jamann et al., 2018).
+The pathogen was first observed in the USA in 2014 and has now been confirmed throughout major US maize-producing states including Nebraska, Minnesota, Colorado, Kansas, Oklahoma, Iowa, Illinois, Wisconsin and South Dakota (Korus et al., 2017; Damicone et al., 2018; Jamann et al., 2018; Byamukama, 2019; Groves et al., 2020).
 Isolates collected from the American epidemic tended to be more virulent than isolates from South African maize (Perez-Quintero et al., 2020).
-DNA sequence analysis has demonstrated that that the US epidemic isolates generally belong to a single group that is more closely related to strains from Argentina than those from South Africa, but these data are not sufficient to conclusively point to a single origin or time of introduction (Broders, 2017; Perez-Quintero et al., 2020).
+DNA sequence analysis has demonstrated that the US epidemic isolates generally belong to a single group that is more closely related to strains from Argentina than those from South Africa, but these data are not sufficient to conclusively point to a single origin or time of introduction (Broders, 2017; Perez-Quintero et al., 2020).

 Xvv was also collected on sugarcane in Zimbabwe and Madagascar in the 1960s (Wasukira et al., 2014).
 Interestingly, a Xanthomonas sugarcane disease called ‘false red stripe’ with leaf symptoms similar to Xvv was reported in Brazil in the 1990s.
 This Xanthomonas sp. was also capable of infecting maize and sorghum, but this pathogen has not been identified to species (Mantovani et al., 2006).
 Reports of Xvv disease on eucalyptus are thus far limited to South Africa.